Tiled360Benchmark/360DatasetAndBenchmark/docs/reproduction.md

 ## 360° videos

-The video material used in our benchmark consists of the following 360° videos that we filmed using an [Insta Pro 2 camera](https://www.insta360.com/product/insta360-pro2).
+The video material used in our benchmark consists of the following 360° videos that we filmed using an [Insta360 Pro 2 camera](https://www.insta360.com/product/insta360-pro2).

 | Name           | Duration (s) | Cut Video From | Cut Video To |
 |:---------------|:------------:|:--------------:|:------------:|